 1) Life Events

 Research to date has not found a specific gene for depression.
 Instead it is currently thought that people inherit a general tendency toward emotionality.
-Accordingly, research studies have shown that people with depression are more likely than people without the condition to have a relative who also suffers from depression or anxiety.
+Accordingly, research studies have shown that people with depression are more likely than people without the condition to have a relative who also suffers from this condition or with anxiety.

 Neurotransmitters are chemicals that are produced in our brains.
 There are several neurotransmitters that are involved in regulating mood (serotonin is one of these).
 If the amounts of these neurotransmitters fall too low, or if neurotransmitters become unbalanced, depression can occur.